selvackp/SQLServerPointInTimeRestore/README.md

 2.When PITR restore alternative drive needs to have enough space for restore the backup

+3.Make Sure Restoring New Database not connected or used anywhere in SSMS/Application Side

 Passing Parameter Values :

 @DatabaseOLDName              - Corrupted/Data Loss Database Name